19hours/sg-statutes/Acts/Land Titles Act.md

 (d) a person deprived of land by fraud against the person who has become registered as proprietor of the land by fraud, or against any person claiming through that proprietor otherwise than as a purchaser; or

-(e) a re-entry or forfeiture upon breach of a covenant or condition contained or implied in a State grant or lease.
+(e) a re-entry or forfeiture upon breach of a covenant or condition contained or implied in a State title.

+[Act 8 of 2014 wef 15/08/2014]

 (2) In any action under this section, the court may make such order for the cancellation of any folio or of any entry therein, or for the recovery of possession of the land, as the circumstances of the case may require.